Phillip-dev33/Neon-Shop/README.md

 STRIPE_SECRET =

-## Use these commands to install and run frontend.
+## Use these commands to install and run the frontend.
 npm install then npm start

 it should Open http://localhost:3000 in your browser.